Krunk-theduck/MachinePartyModLoader/README.md

 # Machine Party Mod Loader

-This lets you add mods to Machine Party — small extras like a debug console and an in-game chat box.
-You don't need to know how to code, and you don't need to install Godot or any other program.
-You just need one file.

 This page has two parts:

 - **Getting Started** (below) — for anyone who just wants to install mods.